thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 Check for an over specified problem.
 Considering that coil springs of uniform pitch and cylindric shape are linear devices, specifying both force and deflection at any two points will determine the spring constant.
-An additional "fix" on RATE or an active L\_STROKE MIN constraint will then cause the problem to be over specified and it may be impossible to find any set of independent variables that will not violate the constraints.
+An additional "fix" on RATE or an active L\_Stroke MIN constraint will then cause the problem to be over specified and it may be impossible to find any set of independent variables that will not violate the constraints.
 There are numerous ways to over specify the problem.
 Have you found one ?

-Check the buckling constraint, SLENDERNESS MAX.
+Check the buckling constraint, Slenderness MAX.
 If it is violated, are you really concerned about buckling ?
-The feasible region will be substantially greater if you are willing to accept a spring that would buckle without additional support.
+The feasible region will be
+substantially greater if you are willing to accept a spring that would buckle without additional support.

-Check fatigue life constraints, CYCLE\_LIFE and FS\_CYCLE\_LIFE.
+Check fatigue life constraints, Cycle\_Life and FS\_CycleLife.
 If either is violated, are you really concerned about fatigue life ?
 The feasible region will be somewhat larger if you are willing to accept a spring that does not have a great cycle life.